Pilar Riaño-Alcalá

 About keyboard_arrow_down

-Pilar Riaño-Alcalá is a professor at the Social Justice Institute and co-lead of the Memory and Justice Research Stream.
-She is an anthropologist and interdisciplinary scholar.
-Her research interests are on historical memory and the lived experience of violence in the afterlives of mass violence, the ethnography of living traces of memory and social repair; oralities and sound memory and social practice art.
-Pilar also has an interest in exploring the politics of knowledge and epistemic justice through the use of emplaced and creative research methodologies that draw on other knowledges and that centrally locate action and change in knowledge production.
-She is currently working on three projects, Transformative Memory: An International Network (with Erin Baines, UBC); Exhumations and Reburial in Colombia (with the Committee of Victims of the Middle Atrato River) and Sacred Responsibilities to Water.
+Pilar has collaborated and accompanied for the last fourteen years the memory and research work of Black and Indigenous communities in the Middle Atrato and Upper Guajira of Colombia, a praxis of knowing that explores emplaced and creative research methodologies that draw on other knowledges, human and non human world making practices, and centrally locate action and change in knowledge production.
+She is currently working on three large research projects, Transformative Memory: An International Network (a SSHRC Partnership Grant with Erin Baines, UBC); Exhumations and Burial in Colombia and A Place of Memory (with the Committee of Victims of the Middle Atrato River) and Sacred Responsibilities to Water.
 Indigenous Knowledge Exchanges, Canada-Colombia (with Aimée Craft, University of Ottawa).

-For over twenty years, she has collaborated with public performance artist Suzanne Lacy on the public art project “The Skin of Memory” and related installations (Yerbabuena Center for the Arts and MOMA, 2019; the 8th Floor Gallery of the Shelley and Donald Rubin Foundation, New York, 2018; AD&A Museum at UC Santa Barbara, 2017; and Museo de Antioquia, Art Biennale, 2011).
+For over twenty years, Pilar has collaborated with public performance artist Suzanne Lacy on the public art project “The Skin of Memory” and related installations (Yerbabuena Center for the Arts and MOMA, 2019; the 8th Floor Gallery of the Shelley and Donald Rubin Foundation, New York, 2018; AD&A Museum at UC Santa Barbara, 2017; and Museo de Antioquia, Art Biennale, 2011).

 Teaching keyboard_arrow_down